|

 The PSU was not built by the Enigma manufacturer, but by the Swiss company

-H. Stucki Tranformatorenbau in Bern (Switzerland).
+H. Stucki Transformatorenbau in Bern (Switzerland).

 The external power supply allowed four Enigma machines to be connected